 Episode 2: The Importance of Funding Organizations Led BY & Serving People of Color

-This week's episode dives in the work of nonprofits led by and serving communities of color—what work they are doing, why their work is important, why they need our dollars, and how their organization and their clients are being especially impacted by COVID-19.
-In episode 2 of this series, you'll hear from our Triangle Capacity Building Network as they shed light on why this type of funding is vital, highlighting the work being done in the crisis, why our TCBN partners support this work
+This episode dives into the work of nonprofits led by and serving communities of color - what work they are doing, why their work is important, why they need our dollars, and how their organization and their clients are being especially impacted by COVID-19.
+You'll hear from our Triangle Capacity Building Network (TCBN) as they shed light on why this type of funding is vital, highlighting the work being done in the crisis, and why our TCBN partners support this work.

 Featuring Zulayka Santiago, NC Funder Collaborative for Strong Latinx Communities; Diane Amato, Founder of The Art of Giving; and Eric Guckian, President & CEO of United Way of the Greater Triangle.
 [Foundation staff: Sarah Guidi and Natalia Siegel]